 - wilfully alter, damage, destroy or interfere with the habitat or environment of any species of flora to which an order under this section for the time being applies.

-The Wildlife Act has provision for the protection of wild animals.
+The Wildlife Act has provisions for the protection of wild animals.
 They are.

 - Land Mammals